Home

 Reducing Junk Mail

 Here are several sites that can help you reduce the amount of junk mail you receive.
-Start with the Direct Marketing Association. and continue with The Center for a New American Dream or Global Stewards.
+Start with the Direct Marketing Association, and continue with The Center for a New American Dream or Global Stewards.

 General Reuse and Recycling Information

 In addition to the county resources, many cities provide information and services also.
 Stanford Recycling Center.
 City of Santa Clara.
-Oakland.
 Berkeley/Albany Reuse Directory.
 The Berkeley Ecology Center, a fabulous source of recycling information, is located at 2530 San Pablo Avenue, 510-548-2220.

 Earth 911 is a great source of recycling information.
 At this website, you choose from a list the item you want to recycle and type in your zip code, and it will let you know all the nearby places to recycle it.